shipwright-io/website/content/en/docs/api/build.md

 ## Overview

-A `Build` resource allows the user to define:
+A `Build` resource enables the user to define:

 - source
 - sources